Crispy Grilled Campfire Potato Wedges

 The potatoes I used were quite large, so I got 8 wedges out of each potato.

-Idaho potato wedges boiling in a pot on a campfire
+Idaho potato wedges boiling in a pot over a campfire flame

 Step 2

-• Once the water comes to a boil, remove the lid if you’re using one, and cook the potatoes until they’re just shy of tender, about 8 minutes after the water comes up.
+Once boiling, remove the lid and cook the potatoes until they’re just shy of tender—about 8 minutes.

-• Use a fork or knife to check the doneness by poking the thickest part of a potato wedge, it should slide off easily when lifted.
-Then Carefully drain and place them on a flat surface like a cutting board, tray, or aluminum foil to allow them to steam off a little.
+Check doneness by poking the thickest part of a wedge with a fork or knife.
+It should slide off easily when lifted.
+Carefully drain and place them on a flat surface like a cutting board, tray, or aluminum foil to let them steam and dry slightly.

-• Be careful not to overcook these or they will fall apart and be difficult to grill.
-In that case, you might want to switch gears and make mashed potatoes instead!
+💡 Pro Tip: Be careful not to overcook the potatoes or they’ll fall apart on the grill.
+If that happens, just switch gears and make mashed potatoes instead!

 Step 3